Waterloo Mining Railroad

 Mining crew at the Silver King Mine in Calico.
 The engine shown is Calico R.R. #2 'Emil'.

-The Waterloo Mining Railroad, also known as the Calico Railroad or Daggett-Calico Railroad, was a narrow gauge railroad built to carry silver ore from the mines in the Calico Mountains north of Calico to the mills located at Elephant Mountain near Daggett, California, from 1888 to 1903.
+The Waterloo Mine Railroad, also known as the Calico Railroad or Daggett-Calico Railroad, was a narrow gauge railroad built to carry silver ore from the mines in the Calico Mountains north of Calico to the mills located at Elephant Mountain near Daggett, California, from 1888 to 1903.

 The American Borax Company leased, and later bought, a small length of the railroad to use for their borax mining operations near Lead Mountain in 1901, and the line managed to last for about another six years afterwards.
 During this time, it was referred to as the American Borax Company Railroad (or A.B.C.
 Railroad), and the Columbia Mine Railroad.

 History

 Silver mining

 The Columbia Mill near Daggett, California, where Calico R.R.
 No. 1 'Uncle Dan' bought the borax shales mined from Lead Mountain to be processed.

 In the 1880s, Calico was one of the most successful silver mining towns in Southern California, with a large town population of about 1,200.
 It had two silver mines, the Waterloo and Silver King, which produced about over $1,000,000 worth of silver ore in just 14 months.
 The Southern Pacific Railroad built a railroad line to the nearest town of Daggett about 10 mi away, to become involved in the silver mining business, and in return, supply the residents of Calico with goods, timber and whatever else was needed to keep the mines going.

 The Oro Grande Mining Company owned most of the silver mines in and around Calico, and was usually responsible for the transfer of the silver ore from the mines to Waterloo Mills near Daggett, and for the export of the silver products from there.
 Hauling silver ore was about $2.50 per ton, but production was limited by the amount that could be hauled.
 Oro Grande had their own 14-mule team hauling the silver ore from the mines to the processing plants at Elephant Mountain near Daggett, but thought they could do better with a shortline from Calico to Daggett.
 In March 1885, plans were put forward for a standard gauge line to be built from the junction at Daggett, to branch off to the silver mines and mills, and connect with Calico to provide a direct rail service with trains incoming from Barstow and Needles.
 However, the Calico mines were already showing signs of declining production, and the rising costs of transportation and the falling prices of silver made the project unfeasible.
 The plans for the shortline were soon abandoned.